Skip to content

 • Shred all canceled and remotely deposited checks, credit card statements, and bills.

 • Review your checking account activity often.
-Ensure all checks have cleared for the correct amount and to the correct payee.
+Ensure all checks are cleared for the correct amount and payee.

 Follow the tips outlined here to keep yourself safe from check-washing scams.